- Ph.D. (major: marketing; minor: organizational behavior) from the Queen’s University, Canada

-- M.B.A.
-Marketing and Finance; Indiana University, Bloomington, USA
+- MBA (majors: marketing and finance) from the Indiana University, Bloomington, USA

-- B.Ec.
-International Trade; University of International Business & Economics, China
+- Bachelor of Economics (major: international trade) from the University of International Business & Economics, China

 - 55-332 Advertising and Promotion

 - 55-434 Marketing Management